Independent African news, markets, culture and politics.

 EPL: Ekitike, Isak attack-minded - Daniel Sturridge names player Liverpool missed against Chelsea

-Liverpool’s recent Premier League defeat to Chelsea has sparked discussions about the team’s performance, with former England striker Daniel Sturridge highlighting the absence of Luis Diaz as a significant factor.
-Diaz, who left Liverpool to join Bayern Munich during the summer transfer window, was noted for his pressing and defensive work rate, which Sturridge believes was greatly missed during the match.
+Liverpool’s recent Premier League defeat to Chelsea has sparked discussion about the team’s performance, with former England striker Daniel Sturridge pointing to the absence of Luis Diaz as a significant factor.
+Diaz, who left Liverpool for Bayern Munich during the summer transfer window, was noted for his pressing and defensive work rate—qualities Sturridge believes were greatly missed during the match.

 Scroll to Top